Seamless whole-of-home Wi-Fi now easy with Wi-Fi 6/6E/7 (2024 update network guide)

 • Backhaul means it transmits the Internet to and from the router to the Satellite

-• Wi-Fi uses dual ‘bands’ (well, some use tri-bands but let’s not complicate it).
-The maximum transmission distance is about a 20-metre circle for its 5GHz (fast) band and a 30-metre circle for its 2.4GHz (slow) band used mainly for IoT (Internet of Things – smart devices)
+• Wi-Fi uses dual ‘bands’ (well, some use tri and quad-bands, but let’s not complicate it).
+The maximum transmission distance is about a 30/20/10-metre circle for its 2.4/5/6GHz

 • Every wall, floor, window or cupboard can effectively halve the transmission distance

 • Full-duplex means the same speed both ways, like a two-lane road.
 Half-duplex basically means a one-lane road where you have to pull over to let oncoming traffic through – half speed.
-The main advantage of Wi-Fi 6 is full-duplex backhaul, and Wi-FI 5 and earlier are half-duplex
+The main advantage of Wi-Fi 6/6E/7 is full-duplex backhaul, and Wi-FI 5 and earlier are half-duplex

 Walls absorb and deflect Wi-Fi, so you need to get the router in the right place.